TeamJM/journeymap-api/readme.md

 News
 ============================================================
+* **25 Feb 2016**: Version 1.1 of the API design is complete.
+Basic support of the API is functional in a currently-unreleased build of JourneyMap.
+Contact Techbrew on Espernet IRC #journeymap if you would like a copy of the build prior to release.

 * **26 Jan 2016**: Version 1.0 of the API design is complete, and Techbrew has begun writing the implementation for it in JourneyMap.
 Watch this site or follow @JourneyMapMod on Twitter for news about releases that support this API.